 Who does my barium enema?

-A radiology technician or a radiologist performs a barium enema in an x-ray room in either a hospital or a doctor's office.
-The radiologist then interprets the results and diagnoses or confirms any abnormalities.
+A radiology technician or a radiologist performs a barium enema.
+It is done in an x-ray room in either a hospital or a doctor's office.
+The radiologist then reads the results and diagnoses or confirms any abnormalities.

-Any medical conditions you have.
-A women should tell her doctor if there is any chance that she is pregnant.
+Any medical conditions you have and if there is any chance that you are pregnant.
 X-rays are harmful to a developing baby.

-Before your appointment, find out from your insurance provider what costs will be covered.
-And, ask if there are any additional costs you must pay yourself.
+Insurance, costs, and consent.
+Before your appointment, ask your insurance provider what costs will be covered.
+Find out how much of the cost you will have to pay.
 Once you arrive at the doctor's office or hospital, you will be asked to sign a consent form.
 This form states that you understand the benefits and risks of the procedure and that you agree to have it.

 During the procedure